WiDuMu/ACM-Hackathon/README.md

  *test timer integration with the break interval bar, to see if any don't react dynamically to the break interval bar

- * Style the top bar - no gradients just replace the color of the bar with the accent

  * bug testing

  * submission